Solving the mystery of stem cell aging

 Karolinska Institutet (KI) is Sweden’s single largest center of medical academic research and consistently ranked amongst the world’s best medical schools.
 We are located at the HERM – Department of Medicine that conducts biomedical research at the international research front.

 Over the moon to receive an ERC Starting Grant!
 We will study how the size of stem cells affects their function.
-Soon positions available.

 Cellular enlargement - A new hallmark of aging?
 We highlight the “hidden” connection between cell size and aging-related pathologies in many cell types.